TheMaximalBeing/aoe2-bo-simulator/readme.md

 1. Install Python and a suitable text editor such as VS code
 2. open *gameStart.py* and select your civ.
 Adjust any other info there to your liking
-3. Open *villNumbers.py* and see example 'villNumbers["FF-SCOUT-FLUSH"]'.
+3. Open *villNumbers.py* and see example 'villNumbers["FF-FLUSH"]'.
 Copy this
    and rename it.
 Change the vill numbers as desired and change 'activeVillNumbers' at the bottom of the file.
 4. Open *buildOrder.py* and see example 'buildOrders["FF-FLUSH"]'.
 Copy this